cypress-io/github-action/README.md

     install-command: yarn install
 ```

+#### Minimum Node.js

 This action uses several production dependencies.
-The minimum Node version required to run this action depends on the minimum Node required by the dependencies.
+The minimum Node version required to run this action depends on the minimum Node version required by the dependencies.

 ## Debugging